mentejoao/ds-2024-02/bigData/Iteration4Explained.md

 ★★ Performance – performance varies significantly from one implementation to the next,
                   but overall not as fast as Key-Value databases

-★½ Ad-hoc analysis – somewhat better than other NoSQL families, but still not
+★½ Ad-hoc Analysis – somewhat better than other NoSQL families, but still not
                       as good as relational databases or interactive query engines
 ```